Today I am going to introduce a new concept for Python developers: typeclasses.

 # Should be: `int`

-Which is, again, possible with dry-python/classes
+Which is, again, possible with dry-python/classes, we fully support generic functions:

 from typing import TypeVar